Make your brand sticky, unlike game apps

 “That strategy presents a conundrum.
 These mini games – all the rage now that Zenga and PopCap have Mafia Wars and FarmVille – are seen as throwaways.”

 The greater the resistance to switch the more stealing market share depends on how a emotionally a message resonates with the customer.
 There are some instances where messages are highly intensive, which makes switching difficult.
 Attention marketers; make your brand sticky.

 But if the user is not emotionally invested in the experience, the ability to switch becomes much easier.

 That’s where Zynga and PopCap currently reside.

-These companies are in the “mini-game” business, which relies on customers purchasing in-game apps rather than developing brand loyalty to the games.
-The games are designed to be played in small doses, making them easy to be consumed on the go.
+These companies are in the “mini-game” business, which relies on customers purchasing in-game additions to the game apps, rather than developing brand loyalty to the games.
+The game apps are designed to be played in small doses, making them easy to be consumed on the go.
 Players are not invested in a narrative, but they come back for ease of use and the promise of entertainment.

 It’s at that point users can be persuaded to switch.
 The loyalty is already weak, so something else that promises ease of use and quick entertainment can take easily take its place.

 Gaming companies should ask themselves two questions: Is this game easy to switch away from?
 If the answer is yes, then they need something stronger – an emotional attachment – that will make their game “stickier.”

 Brand Blindnes is Brand Loyalty Tom Dougherty, CEO - Stealing Share 27 April 2017 Brand loyalty and brand blindness Did you know that brand loyalty is a form of brand blindness?
 Even though most of us believe we act rationally, self-identification is a form of...